Judicial reform in Ukraine: Qualification assessment of judges

 The initiators of the reform paid great attention to the personnel issue in order to overcome corruption among judges and increase public confidence in the profession.
 Judges were deprived of full immunity, which prevented them from being prosecuted for violating the law and the principles of fair justice.
 For the first time in the history of Ukraine, lawyers and scholars were able to apply for the positions of judges.

 Each judge had to go through a qualification assessment procedure, both for new candidates for positions in the courts and for those judges who had already worked in the judiciary before the reform.
 A special body was created for this purpose - the High Qualification Commission of Judges.
 It included judges, lawyers and scholars.

-A Public Integrity Council was established to involve the public in the evaluation process of judges.
+The Public Integrity Council was established in 2016 to involve the public in the evaluation process of judges.
 Its purpose is to assist the High Qualifications Commission of Judges in establishing the compliance of candidates for the position of judges with the criteria of professional ethics and goodness.